kyma-project/kyma/components/function-controller/cmd/jobinit/README.md

 # JobInit

-The JobInit is used as the init container for injecting a Git repository to the [Job that builds a Function](https://kyma-project.io/docs/components/serverless/#details-function-processing-built).
+JobInit is used as the init container for injecting a Git repository to the [Job that builds a Function](https://kyma-project.io/docs/components/serverless/#details-function-processing-built).

 ### Environment variables